 Locating and accessing documents

-Papers of James Monroe: Our searchable database of the catalogue of Monroe’s correspondence is now available online.
+Papers of James Monroe: Our searchable database of the catalogue of Monroe’s correspondence is now available online, as well as transcriptions of all published correspondence.
 Searches can also be conducted using the print edition of our catalogue, “A Comprehensive Catalogue of the Correspondence of James Monroe,” available through publisher ABC-Clio and most major College and University libraries, or Inter-Library Loan.
 Both Volume 1 and Volume 2 of the Catalogue are accessible, in limited form, via Google Books.
 The catalogue does not reproduce the text of any documents and is not intended as a substitute for the originals.
 Its purpose is to provide readers with a summary of the text of Monroe’s papers and to guide researchers to their location.
 We understand that access to Monroe’s writings is greatly limited, and are available for contact if additional information or assistance is needed.

 Library of Congress: LC has digitized and catalogued their holdings of the letters of Thomas Jefferson and James Madison, which include many letters to and from Monroe.
 The microfilm reels of Monroe’s papers have also been digitized, but have not been itemized into individual letters.
 Their resource guide is also available to the public.